endersonmenezes/treecity/README.md

 # TreeCity
 # Team TreeCity

 **Propose:** Who takes care of the trees of our planet?
-Legally we may not be responsible for them in most cases, but we can do more, because they are responsible for us.
-We are a team with the purpose of uniting three spheres present in our community, with a common mission: to save the trees of our planet.
+Even if legally the citizen is not responsible for environmental preservation, especially urban, it can and should be shared.
+We are a team with the objective of uniting three important spheres with focus on preservation, being the community, public and private with a single mission: to save the trees of our planet.
+Our solution condemns public power, empowers the image of private initiative and, more importantly, we create a common sense of social and environmental responsibility in the community.

 **Develop:** (System + Landing Page) designed and prepared to be developed in Python using a Framework (Django) with direct deploy in Heroku.